ylansegal/franklin.cr/README.md

 Once the library has been installed and configured, the `franklin` executable will be available.
 It can be called from the command line with the list of terms to be searched for:

 ```
-$ franklin chamber of secrets
+$ bin/franklin chamber of secrets
 Searched for: chamber of secrets
 ======================================================
 Harry Potter and the Chamber of Secrets